Blanche Brillon Macdonald

 Blanche Brillon Macdonald (11 May 1931 – 8 June 1985) was a Canadian Métis model, businesswoman, and First Nations activist.

 She launched her career as the winner of Miss English Bay in 1952 before becoming involved in the support of the rights and culture of Aboriginal peoples as well as numerous women's organizations.

 Biography

 Early life

 Blanche Violet Mae Brillon was born on May 11, 1931 in Faust, Alberta.
 She was one of five children born to John Adolphus Brillon and Marie Aloysa Ouellette.
 Her father was French and her mother was Métis.
 Brillon's maternal grandmother was a Cree woman whose children experienced the residential school system.

 In 1942, Brillon's parents divorced.
-Marie took her children Vancouver, then to Bremerton, Washington where she met her second husband, Charles Johnmeyer.
+Marie took her children to Vancouver, then to Bremerton, Washington where she met her second husband, Charles Johnmeyer.
 The family relocated to Kodiak, Alaska after Johnmeyer was stationed at the naval base there.

 Modeling

 When she returned to Vancouver in 1952, she attended the Elizabeth Leslie modeling school.
 Brillon won Miss English Bay at the annual West End beauty contest.
 As a result of the victory, she represented the district at the Miss Vancouver Pageant.
-She continued to model into the mid 1950s.
+She continued to model into the mid-1950s.